steventfan/Parser/Documentation.md

 Where *at(0)*, *at(1)*, and *at(2)* are called for each line respectively.
 The *count()* function in this example returns 3.

 ## How It Works
+The parser stores a parsed string in an array that stores pointers to *char* arrays holding each tokenized string.
+The class variable *token* pointer points to the first address of the token array.

+**Using the example above:**